credibledoc/credible-doc/README.md

 # Repository credible-doc
-This repository contains maven modules with libraries and utilities for creation and maintaining of documents based on a generated content.
+This repository contains maven modules with libraries and utilities for creation and maintaining of documents based on generated content.

 This repository contains the next main modules
 * [credible-doc-generator](credible-doc-generator/README.md) - generates this documentation